fedbon/sample-spring-cloud-microservices-booklibrary/README.md

 ### Features

+### Features

-- **Book Management**: Allows users to browse, search, and retrieve information about books stored in the system.
-Users can also view comments and ratings associated with each book.
+- **Book Management**: Allows users to perform a wide range of operations on books, including browsing, searching, adding, updating, and deleting books from the system.
+Users can view detailed information about each book, including its title, author, genre, publication date, and ratings.
+Additionally, users can interact with comments associated with each book, posting their own comments and viewing comments made by other users.

-- **Author Management**: Provides functionalities related to authors, including retrieving author information and counting the number of users who have voted for a specific author.
+- **Author Management**: Provides comprehensive functionalities related to authors, allowing users to explore author profiles, including biographical information, list of books authored, and statistics such as the number of votes received from users.
+Users can also search for authors based on various criteria and interact with author-related data seamlessly.

-- **Comment Management**: Manages user comments on books, including fetching comments by book ID, user ID, and counting comments by user ID.
+- **Comment Management**: Manages user comments on books efficiently, offering features such as fetching comments by book ID or user ID, counting comments by user ID, and sorting comments based on criteria like popularity or recency.
+Users can post comments, reply to existing comments, and engage in discussions within the community.

-- **User Authentication**: Supports user registration, authentication, and token validation for secure access to the system's functionalities.
+- **User Authentication**: Implements a robust user authentication system to ensure secure access to the system's functionalities.
+Supports user registration with validation, authentication via username and password, and token-based authentication using JWT (JSON Web Tokens) for stateless and secure communication between client and server.

-- **Genre Management**: Enables users to browse and retrieve information about book genres available in the system.
+- **Genre Management**: Facilitates easy exploration and discovery of books by enabling users to browse and retrieve information about book genres available in the system.
+Users can explore different genres, view popular books within each genre, and discover new books based on their interests.

-- **Gateway Server**: Acts as an entry point to the system, handling requests from clients and routing them to the appropriate microservices.
+- **Gateway Server**: Serves as the central entry point to the system, routing incoming requests from clients to the appropriate microservices.
+It provides a unified interface for clients to interact with the various functionalities offered by the system, abstracting away the complexities of the underlying microservices architecture.

-- **Service Discovery**: Utilizes Eureka server for service discovery and registration, allowing microservices to dynamically discover and communicate with each other.
+- **Service Discovery**: Leverages Eureka server for service registration and discovery, enabling seamless communication and collaboration between microservices.
+Eureka allows microservices to dynamically register themselves with the service registry upon startup and discover other services based on their logical names, ensuring robustness and scalability in distributed systems.

 ### Architecture